alex-santiago/NuGetTest/basic-nuget.md

 ## 2. Run the pack command to build a NuGet package

-From the .NET CLI run the dotnet pack command, which also builds the project automatically to build a NuGet package `[.nupkg]`.
+From the .NET CLI run the dotnet pack command, which also builds the project automatically to create a NuGet package `[.nupkg]`.

 ```bash
 dotnet pack